sciety/sciety/README.md

 An [monitoring SNS topic] triggers a [lambda function that notifies the Slack #sciety-general channel][monitoring lambda].

+A [CloudWatch user journey by IP] query is available to track a single client across multiple requests (adjust timeframe and IP).

 ### Updating event data

 Run `make -j 4 update-event-data`.